Go back

 The Marketer’s Job

-When my A/B test bombs or does really well it signals my audience reacted to it.
+When my A/B test bombs or does really well, it signals that my audience has reacted to it.

-A bombed test may bruise my ego but I’m still learning something fundamental.
-When a test fails it means people disliked my concept— I can learn from that.
+A bombed test may bruise my ego, but I’m still learning something fundamental.
+When a test fails, it means people dislike my concept— I can learn from that.

 Liquid Death sells water in a can.
 This is a stupidly saturated market.